EriCheww/ECE4191-R15/docs/safety.md

 - **Vision Subsystem:** Panning/Tilting camera with IR illumination for low-light operation.
 - **Operator Interface:** GUI for real-time control, live video feed, and system feedback.

-> **Power behaviour:** The robot’s power supply energises automatically when plugged into mains.
-There is **no manual power switch**.
-Treat all power rails as live immediately upon connection.
++> For detailed startup timing and power-on steps, refer to *Operator Manual Step 1 – Power On the Rover.*
++
  Refer to: `Operator Manual §2.0 – System Description`

 ---